xZpookyx/StyleBoxFancy/README.md

 # Fancy Styleboxes
-A plugin for Godot that allows for more complex and visually atractive panel designs without creating textures.
+A plugin for Godot that allows for more complex and visually attractive panel designs without creating textures.

 <img src="Assets/cover.png" width=1000>